Quickstart

 • Prepare your local environment (Docker, Kind, Kubernetes, and related tooling) by following the System Readiness guide.

 Note: Quickstart only covers what you need to run solo one-shot single deploy and verify that the network is working.
-Detailed version requirements, OS-specific notes, and optional tools are documented in System Readiness.
+Detailed version requirements, OS-specific notes, and optional tools are documented in the System Readiness.

 Install Solo CLI